KokelSan/KokelSan/README.md

 - 👨‍🎓 I am a french Computer Science Engineer (from the French University of Technology of Compiègne), graduated in march 2023 after an end-of-study internship at **Ubisoft Paris Mobile**
 - 🎮 Passionate about video games, I specialized my studies and my skills in game development, especially in Gameplay
-- 😄 Smiley, happy, autonomous, curious, generous and bon vivant are adjectives that define me
+- 😄 Smiley, happy, autonomous, curious, generous and bon vivant are adjectives that define me.
+I love teamwork and being surrounded by inspiring and creative people.
-- ⚡ I also love sport, such as Badminton, Football, Tennis and even skydiving !
+- ⚡ I also love sport, such as Football, Badminton and even skydiving !
 - [Resume](Resume.pdf) & [Portfolio](Portfolio.pdf)

 <br>